 He sniffed.
 “I don’t want to talk about it.”

-She signed.
+She sighed.
 “Fine.
 Well, if it will cheer you up, we can play hide and seek.”

 When her noises died down, he leaned forward, chin planet on his fist as he scanned the room.
 Several minutes passed in silent contemplation until he said, “You’re in my bag.”
 It shuffled, and she materialized above the large green duffle bag he kept his clothes and games in.
 Lucy frowned, and despite being translucent, her puffed out lower lip made him laugh.